 The Department of Geosciences at Western Michigan University sponsors a seminar series, student proposal sessions and thesis defenses.

-Location and time: 1118 Rood Hall at 4 p.m. (unless otherwise noted)
+Location and time for seminar series: 1118 Rood Hall at 4 p.m. (unless otherwise noted)

 Friday, Oct.
 24

 "International hydrogeology and the practice of scientific diplomacy" by Michael Wireman, recipient of the 2014 Geosciences Alumni Achievement Award, 3 p.m.
 The Department of Geosciences Advisory Council would like to extend an invitation to all geosciences students to meet and interact with them immediately following the presentation.

 “Straight talk on geoscience careers”, hosted by the WMU Geoscience Advisory Council in conjunction with the WMU Geology Club and AAPG Student Chapter.
 Open to undergraduate and graduate students, declared and undeclared majors, 4 to 6p.m., 1118 Rood Hall.